squint-cljs/squint/README.markdown

   part of the transpiled output unless explicitly used.
 - Transpiled JS files are fairly readable and have source map support for debugging
-- Transpiled JS files are linked to one shared NPM module which contains `"cherry/cljs.core"`, `"cherry/cljs.string"`, etc.  such that libraries written in cherry can be transpiled, optionally processed with ES6 tooling and then hosted on NPM.
+- Transpiled JS files are linked to one shared NPM module `"cherry-cljs"` which contains `cljs.core.js`, `cljs.string`, etc.  such that libraries written in cherry can be transpiled, optionally processed with ES6 tooling and then hosted on NPM.
 - Output linked to older versions of cherry will work with newer versions of cherry: i.e. 'binary' compatibility.
 - Light-weight and fast: heavy lifting such as optimizations are expected to be